mindy-tran/Point---classes-and-objects/README.md

 If you encounter difficulty, there are several ways to get help:

 * Use our Piazza site to post a question.
 (Also, search it to see if a relevant question and answer has already been posted.)
-Our Piazza site is piazza.com/uoregon/winter2019/cis211/home .

 * Ask your teaching assistant during your scheduled lab hour, after completing the lab exercise.